notuntoward/ref/obsidian/Obsidian Share Vault/tmp_savemychatbot_multiprompt_perplexity_example.md

 Exported on 30/01/2025 at 20:48:53 [from Perplexity.ai](https://www.perplexity.ai/search/what-is-the-meaning-of-mutual-0KwDqlhiRkWTYiWcFEWU8w) - with [SaveMyChatbot](https://save.hugocollin.com)

-## User: what is the meaning of mutual information and how do
+## User: "what is the meaning of mutual information and how do"
 what is the meaning of mutual information and how do I calculated it from data.
 Justify your answer with empirical academic sources, or publications from reputable organizations

 ## AI answer